inbo/tutorials/content/tutorials/git_authentication/index.md

 with R](https://happygitwithr.com/https-pat.html#get-a-pat) and [this section from the usethis package](https://usethis.r-lib.org/articles/git-credentials.html#get-a-personal-access-token-pat).
+In case your PAT is stolen, you should deactivate it ASAP on GitHub.

 After you’ve done this, you can check your authentication settings.
 The `usethis` package has a function to get a situation report on your